Leo-am/tespackage/README.md

 # Usage

 After downloading the files in this package to your computer, use the Jupyter notebooks on the folder 'Jupyter Notebooks' to use the package for:
-- Configure the multi-channel analyser (MCA)
+- Configure the multi-channel analyser (MCA);
-- Configure the measurements made by the hardware processor on the TES pulses
+- Configure the measurements made by the hardware processor on the TES pulses;
-- Calibrate the TES detectors
+- Calibrate the TES detectors;
-- Transform area measurements in photon number information
+- Transform area measurements in photon number information.

+To use the package in your own programs/notebooks, import it using

+<code> import tes </code>

 # Installation